If You Love Something, Set It Free: How To Know When To Let Go

 End other relationships connected to them, such as connections with their family

-Attend therapy to discuss your emotions
+Attend therapy to discuss your emotions and pain

 Process your feelings healthily